nextdoorpanda/programming-exercises/README.md

 This repository contains exercises (many of which are considered "interview questions") and my implementation of their solution using various programming languages (such as JavaScript, PHP, Python).

-The README file contains the analysis of the problem.
+The README file contains the analysis of the problem, its goal and expected output example.

 The source file, also contains the analysis (as a comment) and of course the solution.